Reverence for Life

-The phrase Reverence for Life is a translation of the German phrase: "Ehrfurcht vor dem Leben."
-These words came to Albert Schweitzer on a boat trip on the Ogooué River in French Equatorial Africa (now Gabon), while searching for a universal concept of ethics for modern times.
+The phrase Reverence for Life (Ehrfurcht vor dem Leben) came to Albert Schweitzer on a boat trip on the Ogooué River in French Equatorial Africa (now Gabon), while searching for a universal concept of ethics for modern times.
 In Civilization and Ethics, Schweitzer wrote:

 Ethics is nothing other than Reverence for Life.
 Reverence for Life affords me my fundamental principle of morality, namely, that good consists in maintaining, assisting and enhancing life, and to destroy, to harm or to hinder life is evil.

 James Brabazon, author of Albert Schweitzer: A Biography, defined Reverence for Life as follows:

 Reverence for Life says that the only thing we are really sure of is that we live and want to go on living.
 This is something that we share with everything else that lives, from elephants to blades of grass—and, of course, every human being.
 So we are brothers and sisters to all living things, and owe to all of them the same care and respect, that we wish for ourselves.

 Schweitzer made Reverence for Life the basic tenet of an ethical philosophy, which he developed and put into practice.
 He gave expression to its development in numerous books and publications during his life and also in manuscripts which have recently been published; the main work being his unfinished four-part Philosophy of Culture (Kulturphilosophie) subtitled: "The World-view of Reverence for Life".
 He also used his hospital in Lambaréné, Gabon, to demonstrate this philosophy in practice.

 Origins

 Albert Schweitzer believed that ethical values which could underpin the ideal of true civilization had to have their foundation in deep thought and be world- and life-affirming.
 He therefore embarked on a search for ethical values in the various major religions and world-views accessible to him, but could not find any that were able, unequivocally, to combine ethics with life-affirmation.
 It was not until two years after moving out to Gabon to establish the Albert Schweitzer Hospital that he finally found the simple statement which answered his quest.

-In his autobiography Out of My Life and Thought, Schweitzer explains this process: "Having described how at the beginning of the summer of 1915 he awoke from some kind of mental daze, asking himself why he was only criticizing civilization and not working on something constructive.".
+In his autobiography Out of My Life and Thought, Schweitzer explains this process: "Having described how at the beginning of the summer of 1915 he awoke from some kind of mental daze, asking himself why he was only criticizing civilization and not working on something constructive."
 He relates how he asked himself the question: